SyedTawsifAhmed/restaurant-backend/projectProposal.md

 - Deployment and hosting (Vercel, other platforms)

 # Updates
-- Redis for locking
+- Logging in and testing functionalities
-- Payment before reservation (if applicable)
+-